Bannockburn SRH Chardonnay 2022

-Named for Bannockburn founder Stuart Reginald Hooper, our SRH Chardonnay uses fruit sourced from our oldest Chardonnay vines at Olive Tree Hill Vineyard.
+Named for Bannockburn founder and pioneer, Stuart Reginald Hooper, SRH Chardonnay is from a distinctive 12 row selection of our oldest Chardonnay vines at Olive Tree Hill vineyard planted in 1976.

 Minimum Order 6 Units (straight or mixed)

 Our SRH Chardonnay is from a distinctive 12 row selection of our oldest Chardonnay vines at Olive Tree Hill vineyard planted in 1976 to clone P58.
 These rows are unique from the remainder of the vineyard in part due to being most in contact with and influenced by the site of an ancient seabed, and the rows sit in the middle of a north facing slope with an east-west row exposition.

 Handpicked fruit was whole bunch pressed to tank for settling overnight before racking to barrels.
 Wild yeast fermentation in French oak hogsheads of which 33% was new, followed by partial malolactic fermentation (70%).
 The wine was left unstirred on lees for 10 months before being blended and bottled in February.

 The 2022 vintage offers a very typical and excellent expression of SRH.
 All the richness and intensity one would expect from this site, with a chiselled and energetic feel in the mouth.

 95 points.
 Light-medium yellow with a biscuity/wheat-mealy bouquet, superbly scented and flavoured with a hint of buttery character along with nougat complexities.
 Latent power.
 Has a touch of firmness and grip at the end and is nicely balanced and structured.
 A real food wine.
 Huon Hooke, therealreview.com.